lamacoding/aneta4config/README.md

   - If the rods are correct, find the <i>DELTA_RADIUS</i> in the Configuration.h, which is set to 111mm (that works for me)
   - If the nozzle is too high in the middle of the bed and scratches on the edge: raise the value in 0.5mm steps</p>
   - If the nozzle is too low in the middle of the bed and lifts on the edge: lower the value in 0.5mm steps</p>

+<b>Calibrate dimensional accuracy:</b>

+Usually the Anet A4 has a proportional error, so the error depends on the part size.
+E.g. I had a 40mm part which was 41.2mm and a 20mm part that was about 20.6mm.
+So there was a error of 3% (which is a lot when you need technical parts).
+This can be solved easily!
+You can do it in 2 ways:
+  - Change the value for arm-length (diag rod) in the firmware <b>or</b>
+  - Change the value for arm-length in the EEPROM (Menu: Prepare - Delta calibration - Diag rod)

+  - If your parts are too big, raise the value
+  - If your parts are too small, lower the value

+  Calculating the values is quite easy.
+If you are off 3%, then change the value for the diagonal rods by 3%.
+  I changed the values from 215mm to 220mm in v1.2, this should fit most A4 printers.

 <b>Features added:</b>
 - EEPROM enabled